steffenheyne/EDeNseq/README.md

 One can use samtools for this purpose: `samtools faidx my_genomes.fa.gz`

-Then best use `awk` or simlar tools to get the columns in the right order!
+Then best use `awk` or a simlar tool to get the columns in the right order!

 ## Download bacterial reference genomes from NCBI